 Update a WordPress Plugin with a ZIP File

-Let’s start out with updating a WordPress plugin with a ZIP file.
-It’s nearly identical to that of a theme (which we’ll get to later) – the main difference being the location of the upload screen.
+Let’s start with updating a WordPress plugin with a ZIP file.
+It’s nearly identical to that of a theme (which we’ll get to later) – the main difference is the upload screen’s location.

 In this example, we’ll update Yoast SEO to the latest version.
 That requires us to download a fresh copy of it to our device.